 Last season Erki Pehk conducted Beethoven’s Fidelio with the Angers Nantes Opéra and is returning to France this season to conduct Rossini’s Le comte Ory with Opéra de Rennes.
 Further plans for 2018/2019 include a new production of Bellini’s I Capuleti e i Montecchi with the PromFest in Estonia and Verdi’s Aida at the Theatre Vanemuine.

-Estonian conductor Erki Pehk was engaged for 17 years (1994-2011) as a conductor at the Estonian National Opera in Tallinn conducting more than 700 performances of this company.
-He was also invited to teach conducting at the Tallinn Music College and he held this teaching position from 1992 till 1997.
-In 2000 he founded his own orchestra in Tallinn: the 21st Century Orchestra and he is the principal conductor of this ensemble that plays mostly contemporary but also classic repertoire from Estonian and international composers.
+For 17 years (1994-2011) Erki Pehk was engaged as a conductor at the Estonian National Opera in Tallinn conducting more than 700 performances with this company.
+He was invited to teach conducting at the Tallinn Music College and he held this position from 1992 until 1997.
+He has been involved as Music Director in several large-scale productions with the Estonian music theatre company Smithbridge Productions (1998-2008).

 In 2000 Erki Pehk founded his own orchestra, the 21st Century Orchestra, specialized in contemporary and classic repertoire by Estonian and international composers.
 In 2010 he was appointed as permanent guest conductor at the Belarus State Academic Opera and Ballet Theatre.
 The same year he made his debut in the Amsterdam Concertgebouw with the Opera Studio of Netherlands.
 In 2011 he conducted a tour production of Strauss’ Die Fledermaus with the International Opera Productions in Belgium and the Netherlands.